nahuelmol/datos_final/README.md

 ### This application

 For the Data Laboratory final exam I had to apply PCA using the R programming language.
-This rspository contains the same project, but also a version implemented in Python and extending it to other analytical methods.
+This rspository contains the same project, but also a version implemented in Python and extending by adding other analytical methods.

-This application is a CLI tool that aims for direct handling of data, its processing and the looking of its corresponding outputs wether it's a plot or reports.
+This application is a CLI tool that aims for:
+* handling raw data
+* data cleaning
+* data processing
+* data visualization through plots or data-file outputs

-### scikit-learn
+### Libraries used

-The used algorithms are  included in scikit-learn, specifically using sklearn.
-This contains classes for building machine learning models, having functions to calcultate metrics for verifying accuracy between test data and predictions made.
+* Sklearn: provides machine learning algorithms making possible to build classification and regression models, implementing unsupervised techniques.
+* Scipy: provides scientific algorithms needed for statistics and signal processing.
+It makes possible to build polynomials that better fits a set of values.
+* Numpy: introduce multi dimensional arrays and a set of mathematical functions to operate on these ndarrays.
+* Pandas: allows to work with external data files in python which becomes very powerful at combining it with numpy functionalities.

 ### Implemented methods